Highlights

 After conversion, we measured the performance, and the improvements were immediate, with the model delivering an average response time of just 2.6 milliseconds per image over 10 iterations and 10,592 total queries, demonstrating impressive speed and efficiency.

-Conclusion: Key Takeaways from Our TensorRT Optimization Journey
+Conclusion: Key takeaways from our TensorRT optimization journey

 This is just the first step—next, we’ll dive deeper into advanced TensorRT techniques and how to fine-tune performance even further.
 Stay tuned!